-Other alternatives include the Viennese fast-food (stands selling all kinds of traditional sausages can be found everywhere, especially in the old city center), the supermarkets where food is relatively cheap, the traditional coffee houses, the Wienerwald chain restaurant suitable for those in search of authentic Austrian food and of course, Vienna’s amazing outdoor markets with their inviting bakery and fresh produce stalls.
+Other alternatives include the Viennese fast-food (these stands selling all kinds of traditional sausages can be found everywhere, especially in the old city center); the supermarkets, where food is relatively cheap; the traditional coffee house; the Wienerwald chain restaurant suitable for those in search of authentic Austrian food; and, of course, Vienna’s amazing outdoor markets with their inviting bakery and fresh produce stalls.

 If you visit Vienna in the winter, don’t miss the flamboyant Christmas markets (Christkindlmarkt).
 Roasted chestnuts, sweet-smelling mulled wine, gingerbread, and Bratwurst are just a few delicacies available in a Viennese Weihnachtsmarkt.